Fueled by Curiosity. Human-Centered & Conscientious. Data-Driven Design.

 • Screening for customers who do the majority of the shopping and are Kroger customers

-• Two tests (technical glitches in the first test)
+• Two tests

 • 1st test- 10 Kroger customers